AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 - For a short fixed response (e.g., `"NZ"`), the probability was higher (1.0000e-10).
 - For a longer fixed response (e.g., `"New Zealand which is a country"`), the probability dropped significantly (4.9344e-17).

-This is a general property of autoregressive models: the probability of a sequence is the product of the conditional probabilities of each token given the preious tokens.
+This is a general property of autoregressive models: the probability of a sequence is the product of the conditional probabilities of each token given the previous tokens.

+---

 ## 2.1 Evaluation Harness